huseyindeniz/gitops-lab/README.md

   - Multi-staging environments and production rollouts (blue-green and canary) using Argo Rollouts and Helm
   - Automated database migrations and easy rollback mechanisms
   - Support for GPU-based workloads and AI/ML pipelines
-  - Multi-cloud deployments (AWS, AKS, GKE, DOKS) with Terraform and Kubernetes manifests
+  - Multi-cloud deployments (AKS, EKS, GKE, DOKS) with Terraform and Kubernetes manifests

 - **Enhanced Observability**:
   Monitor deployments and performance with Prometheus and Grafana.